The war in Ukraine. Interview with Dr Wojtek Wilk

-No one really believed that this war would eventually escalate so we need to build a complex system of aid from scratch, taking into consideration that the Ukrainian refugees will soon need to send their children to Polish schools, use our medical care and integrate with neighbors.
+No one believed that this war would eventually escalate so we need to build a complex system of aid from scratch, taking into consideration that the Ukrainian refugees will soon need to send their children to Polish schools, use our medical care and integrate with neighbors.
 It will be easier than with refugees from African countries because of similarities in Polish and Ukrainian cultures and languages, but it will still be a challenge.
-The last wave of migration to Poland of this extent we could observe during the Second World War.
+The last wave of migration to Poland was the extent we could observe during the Second World War.
 Now the people who lost everything because of Wladimir Putin’s war are knocking at our door.
 If it is possible, let’s open it.
 There is nothing better that we can do.

 Are you afraid that this enthusiasm will quickly turn into reluctance?
-We can already find comments in social media that we shouldn’t accept all those refugees to Poland because in reality there are immigrants from African countries, not only Ukrainian women and children.
+We can already find comments on social media that we shouldn’t accept all those refugees to Poland because in reality there are immigrants from African countries, not only Ukrainian women and children.

 Every person who flees from war should be protected, no matter what nationality they are.
-For sure at the Polish border there are not only Ukrainian women and children.
-These are also foreign citizens who lived in Ukraine, for example students who studied in Kharkiv where the level of education was satisfying while the studies were cheaper than those in other European countries.
-But in most cases they want to return to their countries.
+For sure at the Polish border, there are not only Ukrainian women and children.
+These are also foreign citizens who lived in Ukraine, for example, students who studied in Kharkiv where the level of education was satisfying while the studies were cheaper than those in other European countries.
+But in most cases, they want to return to their countries.
 For example, I am in touch with the Polish embassy in Beirut, Liban, and I know that they are arranging it.

 We have four main goals now.
 First, we evacuate civilians from cities under attack, especially Kharkiv, a city the size of Warsaw.
 Thanks to money from our fundraising campaign we can organize buses to transport them to safer areas, even to Poland.